Finding Legal Help

 Judge Sydney Magid was appointed to the Salt Lake City Justice Court in 2004.
 She received a Bachelor of Arts in Mass Communications from the University of Massachusetts at Amherst in 1990 and a Juris Doctorate from the University of Utah College of Law in 1993 where she was a William H. Leary Scholar.
 Prior to her appointment to the bench, she worked as an attorney in private practice.
 She currently serves on the Justice Court Judges Education Curriculum Subcommittee.

-Judge Brendan P. McCullagh was appointed to the West Valley City Justice Court in July 2002.
+Judge McCullagh was appointed to the West Valley City Justice Court in July 2002.
 He previously served six years as a Deputy District Attorney for Salt Lake County.
-In 1995, Judge McCullagh received a Juris Doctorate degree from the University of Utah College of Law.
-He has served on the Board of Justice Court Judges as well as on the Utah Supreme Court's Advisory Committee on the Rules of Evidence and the Judicial Council's Standing Committee on Interpreters.
-Judge McCullagh currently serves on the Utah Supreme Court's Advisory Committees on the Criminal Rules of Procedure and Criminal Jury Instructions.
-In 2007, Judge McCullough was elected by his peers to serve a three-year term on the Judicial Council and was re-elected in 2010.
-Also in 2007, Judge McCullagh received the Judicial Council's Quality of Justice award for performance of judicial responsibilities with outstanding dedication to the highest quality of justice.
-In 2008, Judge McCullagh was awarded the Scott M. Matheson Award by the Utah State Bar for outstanding service to law-related education.
-In 2010, Judge McCullagh was awarded the Utah Substance Abuse Advisory Council's Governor's award by Gov. Gary R. Herbert for his contributions in establishing the Utah E-Warrant system.
-9/15
+Judge McCullagh is a graduate of the University of Utah College of Law.
+He has served on the Utah Judicial Council, the Board of Justice Court Judges and several of the Utah Supreme Court's Advisory Committees on rules and procedures.
+Judge McCullagh has received multiple awards and recognitions including the Utah State Bar 2021 Judge of the Year, the 2021 Board of Justice Court Judges Judge of the year, the 2007 Quality of Justice by the Utah Judicial Council, the 2010 Scott M. Matheson Award by the Utah State Bar for outstanding service to law-related education, and the 2010 Utah Substance Abuse Advisory Council's Governor's award by Gov. Gary R. Herbert for his contributions in establishing the Utah E-Warrant system.
+Judge McCullagh is recognized nationally as a voice in increasing access to justice through his efforts in establishing Utahs groundbreaking Small Claims Online Dispute Resolution (ODR) program.
+He teaches extensively on issues related to effective impaired driving sentencing and reducing impaired driving recidivism.
+2/22

 Judge Scott J. Mickelsen was appointed to the Bluffdale Justice Court in May 2012.
 He is a 36-year veteran of law enforcement.
 Judge Mickelsen earned a Master of Criminal Justice Degree and has served as an adjunct professor at two Utah universities, teaching ethics, management, and other courses.
 He is a former hostage negotiator with particular expertise in conflict resolution.
 Judge Mickelsen has worked as a division commander in patrol, court security, administrative support, and many other assignments and special projects, and is a graduate of the FBI National Academy.
 He has worked with youth in the community teaching principles of law enforcement and citizenship.
 Judge Mickelsen created "Officer Friendly"" programs for implementation into elementary school curriculum and taught criminal justice to youth in area high schools.
 9/12"